Chart Color Schemes

 Age

-Subiaco's median age exceeds the national pattern
+Subiaco's population is slightly older than the national pattern